syncfusion-content/blazor-docs/blazor/datagrid/searching.md

 1. Add a button element outside of the grid component.

-2.Attach a click event handler to the button.
+2. Attach a click event handler to the button.
 Inside the event handler, get the reference of the grid component.

-3.Invoke the ```search``` method of the grid by passing the search key as a parameter.
+3. Invoke the ```search``` method of the grid by passing the search key as a parameter.

 ```cshtml
 @using Syncfusion.Blazor.Buttons